 A common law claim must be commenced within 6 years of the date of injury by lodging a serious injury application with the Victorian WorkCover Authority (WorkSafe) or the self-insurer.

-You must have a ‘serious injury’ to be able to bring a common law claim.
+You must have a ‘serious injury’ to be able to sue for further compensation.

 Whether you meet any of these definitions involves an assessment of the injury and its consequences on your lifestyle and earning capacity to determine if the consequences are ‘more than significant’ and at least ‘very considerable’ when compared with other cases.